liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. sprain/strain
 1. a judge must remain neutral
 1. his analysis of the problem shows great perception
-1. make sure that we are on the same page
+1. make sure that we are on the same page; 确保我们想法一致
 1. don't piss me off
 1. maybe you should take it
 1. would you let it go